-At Transparent Mortgage, we’re always looking for ways to help clients lower their credit scores.
+At Transparent Mortgage, we’re always looking for ways to help clients raise their credit scores.
 As a mortgage broker, I understand the importance of having a good credit score when it comes to applying for mortgage loans.
 It will impact the interest rate and terms—not to mention whether or not you qualify for a major loan at all.

 The Advantages of a Good Credit Rating